ossec/ossec-docs/docs/manual/installation/upgrade-migration.rst

 Recommended upgrade order
 -------------------------

+Prefer Atomicorp **RPM/DEB package upgrades** when available; they update binaries and restart OSSEC through the service unit.
+See :ref:`manual-updates`.

 1. **Upgrade all managers first** (server and local installs) to 4.0.0 or later.
 2. **Verify manager connectivity** and that ``ossec-authd`` (if used) is running.
 3. **Upgrade agents** one group at a time, validating connectivity after each batch.